Ph.D: New School for Social Research, New York (2003)

 B.A.: University of Buenos Aires (1997)

 I am a Professor in the Department of Philosophy at Concordia University (Montreal, Canada).
 I am a native of Argentina.
 My areas of specialization are social and political philosophy and ethics.
-Within these areas, I am currently doing research on social justice, human rights, and the role of the concept of feasibility in moral and political reasoning.
-My research and teaching interests also include topics in global justice, distributive justice, democratic theory, contractualist theories in normative ethics, the Frankfurt School tradition of critical theory, Kant’s practical philosophy, and Marxism and socialism.
+Within these areas, my research and teaching interests include topics in social justice and human rights.
+I am also interested in distributive issues, democratic theory, contractualist theories in normative ethics, the Frankfurt School tradition of critical theory, Kant’s practical philosophy, and Marxism and socialism.

 I have been an HLA Hart Visiting Fellow at the University of Oxford, a DAAD Fellow at the University of Frankfurt, a Visiting Fellow at the Australian National University, a Visiting Fellow at the University of Montreal, a Laurance S. Rockefeller Visiting Faculty Fellow in the Center for Human Values at Princeton University, and a Visiting Scholar at the University of California, Berkeley.

 My research has also been supported by grants from the Social Sciences and Humanities Research Council of Canada and the Fonds Québécois de la Recherche sur la Société et la Culture.